In the world

 EMERGING MARKET DEBT

-PIMCO expects the nearly eight-year-old global economic expansion will strengthen and broaden over the coming year, driving global GDP growth to 2.75%–3.25% from 2.6% in 2016 and boosting CPI inflation to 2.25%–2.75%.
-Our outlook reflects several positive factors: generally supportive fiscal policies (or expectations of them) in most developed market economies, easier financial conditions since the start of the year, more positive animal spirits as indicated by consumer and business confidence data, and a rebound in global trade.
+PIMCO expects the eight-year-old global economic expansion will continue to strengthen and broaden for the remainder of 2017, driving global GDP growth to 2.75%–3.25% from 2.6% in 2016 and boosting CPI inflation to 2.0%–2.5%.
+Our outlook reflects several positive factors: generally supportive fiscal policies (or expectations of them) in most developed market economies, easier financial conditions since the start of the year, positive animal spirits as indicated by consumer and business confidence data, and a rebound in global trade.

-In the U.K., we expect growth to stay in the range of 1.75%–2.25% (above market consensus) despite Brexit, reflecting robust momentum, higher government spending and a positive contribution from net trade on the back of the 15% drop in the pound in 2016.
-We forecast CPI inflation to exceed the Bank of England’s 2% target but expect that the Bank will keep policy rates unchanged this year.
+In the U.K., we expect growth to be in the range of 1.5%–2.0% despite Brexit, reflecting robust momentum, higher government spending and a positive contribution from net trade on the back of the 15% drop in the pound in 2016.
+We forecast CPI inflation to exceed the Bank of England’s 2% target but expect the Bank to leave policy rates unchanged this year.

-Japan’s fiscal stimulus and a weaker yen should propel GDP growth to 0.75%‒1.25% in 2017 while inflation remains significantly below the 2% target.
+Japan’s strong private demand and export growth should support GDP growth of 1.0%‒1.5% in 2017 while inflation remains significantly below the 2% target.
 The Bank of Japan is likely to keep targeting the overnight rate at –0.1% and the 10-year bond yield at 0% and thus continue its standing invitation to the government to engage in additional fiscal expansion, which we expect to happen later this year.

-China’s public sector credit bubble and private sector capital outflows will likely remain under control, and we expect growth to slow to a 6%‒6.5% band in 2017 as policymakers prioritize financial stability over economic stimulus ahead of the 19th National Party Congress in the fourth quarter.
-Any trade war with the U.S. will likely involve words rather than action, and we expect the yuan to depreciate gradually by 4%–5% against the U.S. dollar.
+China’s public sector credit bubble and private sector capital outflows will likely remain under control, and we expect growth in a 6.25%‒6.75% range in 2017 as policymakers prioritize financial stability over economic stimulus ahead of the 19th National Party Congress in the fourth quarter.
+Any trade war with the U.S. will likely involve words rather than action, and we expect the yuan to depreciate gradually against the U.S. dollar.